 1 teaspoon freshly ground pepper

 Heat olive oil in the bottom of your pot.
 Put the lamb shank into the pot and brown it on all sides – about 2-3 minutes per side.

 Cover the lamb shank with water.
-Add 1 tsp salt and the onion.
+Add 1 teaspoon salt and the onion.

 Bring to a boil.
 Reduce to a simmer and cover the pot.
 Let simmer for at least 4 hours, or when the meat is falling off the bone.

 Peel the potatoes and chop them.
 I like a rough chop with stew – big chunks of veggies.

 Remove the bones from the pot, break up the larger chunks of meat, and add the vegetables and spices.

 Add enough water to cover the vegetables by about an inch.
 Bring to a boil, reduce heat and simmer about 30 minutes longer or until the vegetables are tender.
 Taste and add more salt if necessary.